Caldmore Primary Academy is part of the Academy Transformation Trust family of academies.

 At Caldmore, safeguarding permeates every aspect of Academy life.
 Your child’s safety is of paramount importance and we have robust procedures in place to ensure that your child is kept safe both in and out of school.

-We have a team of staff responsible for Child Protection and Safeguarding and our Designated Safeguarding Lead (DSL) is the Vice Principal of the Academy, Mrs Hilary Mitchell.
+We have a team of staff responsible for Child Protection and Safeguarding and our Designated Safeguarding Lead (DSL) is the Principal of the Academy, Mrs Hilary Mitchell.
 The team meets regularly with the lead governors for safeguarding to monitor the impact of what we have in place; also ensuring that we adhere to all legislation.

 Safe recruitment of staff– including training of interview panel, CRB disclosures and all DBS checks.